ethereum/btcrelay/README.md

 ##### getBlockHeader(blockHash)

 Get the 80 byte block header for a given `blockHash`.
+A payment value of `getFeeAmount(blockHash)` must be provided in the transaction.

 * `blockHash` - hash of the block as `int256`

 Returns `bytes`
 * block header, always as 80 bytes (all zeros if header does not exist)
+* or `0` (as a single byte) if insufficient payment is provided

 ----